 It’s a long process between being offered the job and starting.
 I have had to do my 5 year employment history referencing, also I am having to complete some pre coursework which is medical work then an insight in to the company.

 10) You start your training VERY soon!
 How do you feel about this?
 Are you all prepared?

 I’m feeling very nervous but also very excited.
 Everything is only just falling in to place now so I am nearly all prepared.

 11) What advice would you give to people like you that are keen to become Cabin Crew?

 DO NOT give up!
 I started applying as soon as I could, when I was 18 years old.
 I didn’t get my dream job until I was 20 and I am now 22 and due to start an even bigger dream.
 I suffered a lot of knock backs with airlines.
 Loads of applications and a few assessment days later I’m here.
-You can’t win them all and after the ‘unfortunately..’ emails the feeling is awful, you don’t feel like you’re good enough and think you will never get it.
-But remember competition in the airline industry is high, make your application stand out, take a cabin crew course, show them at the assessment days your true self, keep pushing and keep trying, never give up on your dream!
+You can’t win them all and after the ‘unfortunately..’ emails the feeling is awful – you don’t feel like you’re good enough and think you will never get it.
+But remember competition in the airline industry is high!
+Make your application stand out, take a cabin crew course, show them your true self as the assessment days, keep pushing and keep trying.
+Never give up on your dream!

 Thanks so much to Chelsey and we wish you the best of luck with your flying career at BA!

 Are you looking for a job as Cabin Crew?
 Don’t let the chance slip through your fingers… make sure you have the right resources to maximise your chances of getting the job- check out my new Online Diploma Becoming Cabin Crew now!